SamOBrienOlinger/spoodle-space-pp5/README.md

     - Authentication - Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised

-    - Navigation: Conditional rendering - As a logged out user I can see sign in and sign up options so that I can sign in/sign up
+    - Navigation: Conditional rendering - As a logged-out user I can see sign in and sign-up options so that I can sign in/sign up

     - Avatar: As a user I can view user's avatars so that I can easily identify users of the application

     **Profile**

-    - Profile page: As a user I can view other users profiles so that I can see their posts and learn more about them
+    - Profile page: As a user I can view other users’ profiles so that I can see their posts and learn more about them
     - Most followed profiles: As a user I can see a list of the most followed profiles so that I can see which profiles are popular
     - As a user I can view data about other users, such as the number of posts, follows and users followed so that I can learn more about them.
-    - Follow/Unfollow a user: As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
+    - Follow/Unfollow a user: As a logged in user, I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
     - View all posts by a specific user: As a user I can view all the posts by a specific user so that I can catch up on their latest posts, or decide I want to follow them
-    - Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure
+    - Update username and password: As a logged in user, I can update my username and password so that I can change my display name and keep my profile secure

     Posting, liking and commenting on images

-    -  Create posts: As a logged in user I can create posts with images.
+    -  Create posts: As a logged in user, I can create posts with images.
     -  View a post: As a user I can view the details of a single post so that I can learn more about it
-    -  Like a post: As a logged in user I can like a post so that I can show my support for the posts that interest me.
+    -  Like a post: As a logged in user, I can like a post so that I can show my support for the posts that interest me.
     -  Post page: As a user I can view the posts page so that I can read the comments about the post
     -  Edit post: As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created
-    -  Create a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the post
+    -  Create a comment: As a logged in user, I can add comments to a post so that I can share my thoughts about the post
     -  Comment date: As a user I can see how long ago a comment was made so that I know how old a comment is
     -  View comments: As a user I can read comments on posts so that I can read what other users think about the posts
-    -  Delete comments: As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
+    -  Delete comments: As an owner of a comment, I can delete my comment so that I can control removal of my comment from the application
-    -  Edit a comment: As an owner of a comment I can edit my comment so that I can fix or update my existing comment
+    -  Edit a comment: As an owner of a comment, I can edit my comment so that I can fix or update my existing comment

     **Dog profile**